The American Rescue Plan: Humanities Grantmaking

 Humanities Grantmaking for Individuals: Fellowship Opportunities

 The Association for Asian Studies is a non-profit dedicated to the advancement of global Asian Studies through international exchange, publications, research support, and career development.
 Founded in 1941, the Association is the largest Asian Studies organization of its kind with approximately 6,500 members worldwide, representing all the regions and countries of Asia and all related academic disciplines.
-Striving for Diversity, Equity, and Inclusion in Asian Studies: Humanities Grants for Asian Studies Scholars will enable the AAS to make approximately 30 individual awards across the following grant and fellowship programs: AAS Minority Fellowships; AAS Pipeline Fellowships; AAS Digital Humanities Fellowships; AAS Public Research in Asian Studies Humanities Fellowships; AAS Asian American Pacific Islander/Asian History and Communities Fellowships; AAS Diversity, Equity, and Inclusion Higher Education Curriculum Development Grants; AAS Publication Subvention Grants; AAS Mentorship Grants; and AAS Seminar Grants.
+Striving for Diversity, Equity, and Inclusion in Asian Studies: Humanities Grants for Asian Studies Scholars will enable the AAS to make 34 individual awards across the following grant and fellowship programs: AAS Minority Fellowships; AAS Pipeline Fellowships; AAS Digital Humanities Fellowships; AAS Public Research in Asian Studies Humanities Fellowships; AAS Asian American Pacific Islander/Asian History and Communities Fellowships; AAS Diversity, Equity, and Inclusion Higher Education Curriculum Development Grants; AAS Publication Subvention Grants; AAS Mentorship Grants; and AAS Seminar Grants.

 Host Institution: Association for Asian Studies